Should you auto-renew your ACA plan?

 If you’re in any of the situations described above, you’ll receive a notice from the exchange regarding your renewal.
 If that happens, it’s vitally important that you communicate with the exchange to make sure that your information is updated and accurate.

 Most states are handling the lack of federal funding for cost-sharing reductions (CSR) by having insurers add the cost of CSR to silver-plan rates.
 That has resulted in disproportionately large premium subsidies in many areas of the country since 2018 (because subsidy amounts are based on silver plan prices).
-Declining premiums in some areas for 2020 have resulted in shrinking subsidies, but the cost of CSR is still being incorporated into silver plan rates, and there are still nearly a third of the counties in the US where gold plans are less expensive than the benchmark silver plan as a result.
+Declining premiums in some areas for 2021 could result in shrinking subsidies.
+But the cost of CSR is still being incorporated into silver plan rates, and there will likely continue to be numerous counties where gold plans are less expensive than the benchmark silver plan as a result.

 That makes it especially important to actively compare the various plan options available during open enrollment.
 It would be a bummer to auto-renew your silver plan and then find out later than you could have had a gold plan for the same price, or a bronze plan for free!

-The ever-increasing cost of coverage makes premium subsidies (premium tax credits) increasingly important for keeping coverage affordable, but they’re only available if you buy your coverage in the exchange.
+Premium subsidies (premium tax credits) are crucial for keeping coverage affordable for millions of people, but they’re only available if you buy your coverage in the exchange.
 You can have the tax credit applied to your premium to reduce the amount you pay each month, or you can pay full price and claim the whole tax credit on your tax return.
 But either way, you can only get the tax credit if you have on-exchange coverage.
 So for people with off-exchange coverage, open enrollment is a great time to reconsider whether you’d be better off with a plan through the exchange.
 (Use our subsidy calculator to see if you’d be eligible for a premium tax credit).

-And the advice to double-check on-exchange plans is particularly important for off-exchange enrollees in California, as the state is providing new state-based premium subsidies that extend up to 600 percent of the poverty level.
-So people in California who didn’t previously qualify for any financial help via Covered California might find that they do qualify for subsidies in 2020.
+And the advice to double-check on-exchange plans is particularly important for off-exchange enrollees in California, as the state began providing new state-based premium subsidies in 2020 that extend up to 600 percent of the poverty level.
+So people in California who didn’t qualify for any financial help via Covered California prior to 2020 might now qualify for premium subsidies.

 If your plan is grandmothered (purchased after the ACA was signed into law but before the bulk of the ACA’s provisions took effect in January 2014), it may be eligible for auto-renewal or it may not, depending on where you live and what health insurance carrier you have.
 The same is true of grandfathered plans, which can continue to renew indefinitely, but with renewal at the discretion of the insurer.